zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

   - If the target frame is too high or the TID/SID/TSV combination is not possible on your seed then reboot the system to start over with a different seed.
 - Once you find something you want, update your maximum frame range with your target frame.
   - **Leave minimum frame range at 0-- this is your current frame!!**
-  - Note: You will need to find your delay, which requires a dry run or two.
+  - Note: In order to land on your target fram, you will need to find your delay.
+This requires a dry run or two.

 ### Advancing Frames
 Everytime your tiny states change, your frames advance by +1.
-This seemingly happens randomly-- about 1-2 times per second or roughly 2-3k frames per hour, so **you must frequently check and update your tiny states** once you are approaching your target frame.
+This seemingly happens randomly over intervals of time-- about 1-2 times per second or roughly 2-3k frames per hour, so **you must frequently check and update your tiny states** once you are approaching your target frame.

 ### Checking & Updating Your Current Frame (w/ tiny states)
 - Pause the game